 Attending a pre-concert talk helps concert goers gain a deeper understanding and appreciation for the music they are about to hear.

-About an hour before most concerts the PEISO hosts a preconcert talk – often conducted by Maestro Mark Shapiro, by a composer of a new piece of music that the PEISO will be performing that day, or by one or more of our talented solo artists.
+About an hour before most concerts, the PEISO hosts a pre-concert chat – often attended by Maestro Mark Shapiro, by a composer of a new piece of music that the PEISO will be performing that day, or by one of our talented solo artists.

 At these talks you can gain an insider’s view and learn something about the music that will be performed in the upcoming concert.
 These presentations are open to anyone attending the concert and they are free of charge.